TFW Materials & Workmanship —Unparalleled Anywhere!

 The TFW Steel

-They are all individually hand made by a tribe in the Philippines the same way these expert blacksmiths have been making them for centuries.
-Every one of these Filipino historical and cultural weapons are actually combat ready to cut through just about anything!
-You can see by reading the information on each blade, that they are not made of re-melted spring steel like many other weapons from the Philippines on the tourist market today!
+They are all individually hand made by a tribe in the Philippines the same way these expert blacksmiths have been making these swords and knives for many generations over the centuries.
+Every one of these Filipino historical and cultural weapons are actually combat ready to cut through just about anything.
+You can see by reading the information on each blade, that they are not made of re-melted spring steel like many other weapons from the Philippines on the tourist market today.
 We Guarantee, you will not find this kind of quality steel blades from the Philippines anywhere else but right here on the Traditional Filipino Weapons web site!

 Handles and Sheath Materials